christiaan78/cloudfleet/readme.md

 - Base infra
 - Apps
 - Secrets
-- Policies (OPA/Gatekeeper planned)
+- Policies

 ---

-## 🗺️ Roadmap
+## Roadmap

 The project is a continuous, long-term platform-engineering effort.
-See `docs/roadmap.md` for the full, detailed plan.
+See `documentation/roadmap.md` for the full, detailed plan.

 High-level next steps:
+- Expand Prometheus stack with alerting and dashboards
+- Setup backup and restore for Hashicorp Vault
 - Deploy Nextcloud using GitOps
-- Expand Terraform modules (DNS, firewall, cloud infra)
+- Expand platform with Terraform modules and Ansible playbook (DNS, firewall, cloud infra)
 - Add CI pipelines for validation and automation
 - Deploy Plane or OpenProject for project planning
-- Add AI inference workloads (GPU when available)
+- Add AI workloads (on separate cloud provider)
-- Integrate cost monitoring (Kubecost or OpenCost)
+- Integrate cost monitoring
 - Implement Vault auto-unseal with cloud KMS

 ---

-## 🧱 Technologies Used
+## Technologies Used

 - Kubernetes
 - FluxCD
 - Terraform
+- Ansible
 - Traefik
 - Vault
-- SOPS / age
 - Prometheus stack
 - Cloudfleet
 - GitHub Actions

 ---

-## 🤝 Contributions
+## Contributions

 This is a personal platform engineering project, but feedback, ideas, and suggestions are always welcome.